The Session voted to open the Sanctuary for in-person worship

 Q. Will there be a limit on the number of people who are allowed to attend each service, and if so, how will I know that I will be able to get in if I make the trip to the church?

 A. Yes, the capacity will be reduced.
 We will be marking off sections throughout the church so that we may seat people at an acceptable social distance (we are using 6 feet).
-With these changes, we will be able to accommodate about 150 people.
-However, we believe this will be sufficient for this season and given that not all congregants will not be comfortable returning on June 14.
-We will be monitoring closely to see if we need to make changes to our current plan (for example, expanding seating to Fellowship Hall).
+With these changes, we will be able to accommodate about 120 people.
+In addition, for those who might be uncomfortable entering the building, we will be providing seating in our Courtyard where they will be able to hear the service.
+However, we believe this will be sufficient.
 Right now, we don’t anticipate having to turn anyone away.

 Q. How many services are we going to have?